Identifying your needs

-There are also height adjustable desks at Thompson Library and the Law library.
+There are also height adjustable desks at Thompson Library.
 If you would like a desk moving to an area that you like to study in please speak to staff at the Customer Service desk.

 Receipts are available from the printer re-crediting machine.